ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : string = "kitty cat"
 ```

+*Syntactic sugar* refers to a clean, straightforward syntax.
+It's code shorthand that makes the code more compact.
 This is how most multiple-argument functions are defined.
 Alternatives exist, but this should be the default.

 ### Without Syntactic Sugar